hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 One way to *automate the creation of objects* is to use the **factory function pattern**.
 A factory function returns an object with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.
 Factory functions instantiate and return a new object in the function body.
 They let us create new objects based on a predefined template.

-An object factory serves two purposes:

-1. It returns objects that represent data of a specific type.
+Factory functions provide a way to 1) reuse code and they 2) return objects that represent data of a specific type.
-2. It reuses code.

 However, they have two significant downsides: